 This is an easy problem for our technicians to repair!
 The next time you have maintenance (and now is the time of the year to schedule it) we can look into your vent and grill issues and will probably be able to fix the trouble on the spot.

-Call our friendly technicians at Kilowatt Heating, Air Conditioning and Electrical any time of the day or night for exceptional customer service!
+Call our certified service technicians at Kilowatt Heating, Air Conditioning and Electrical any time of the day or night for exceptional customer service!
 We serve Studio City, CA and the surrounding areas.